luispmoraisc/intercept-requests-js/README.md

 InterceptRequestsJs(listItems);
 ```

-Obviously that isn't the best example, we can't change the return of API because the script will break and we haven't want this happen.
+Obviously that isn't the best example, we can't change the return of API because the script will break and we haven't
+want this happen.
 But, let me show you a real example:

+## Real usecase

-At one of my last jobs, we were using [Elev.io](http://elev.io) widget to share articles with our users, and although `Elev.io` is awesome product we had some problems with latency, down API etc and it impacted our users and our attendance team.
+At one of my last jobs, we were using [Elev.io](http://elev.io) widget to share articles with our users, and although
+`Elev.io` is awesome product we had some problems with latency, down API etc and it impacted our users and our
+attendance team.
 So, we hadn't time and no made sense in that moment build our own widget.
-We decide to create a microservice that we can send `Elev.io` requests and cache responses to guarantee that content are showing for our users.
+We decide to create a
+microservice that we can send `Elev.io` requests and cache responses to guarantee that content are showing for our
-Basically, we create one layer inside our infrastructure to receive `Elev.io` widget requests, send this request to `Elev.io` API from our back end and save in cache the response.
+users.
+Basically, we create one layer inside our infrastructure to receive `Elev.io` widget requests, send this request
-There is about 3 years that this product is running without any problems and receive about 200k of users everyday.
+to `Elev.io` API from our back end and save in cache the response.
+There is about 3 years that this product is running
+without any problems and receive about 200k of users everyday.

 ## How to contribute